TobTheRock/vscode_cpp_codegen/README.md

 * Generated source definitions for nested classes is missing the outer class name
 * Lots of refactoring/ feature stuff, see TODOs in source code
 * When merging source files, generated defintions are not put in the correct namespace
-* Default arguments in member function declarations cause parse issues
+* Defaulted/deleted destructors/constructors cause issues

 # Possible features in future
 * Generating only for selected text ranges